-- Eligible applicants: As defined by HUD program regulations; - Eligible activity: As defined by HUD program regulations; - National Objective: Each proposed activity must meet at least one national objective and must be fully supported within the application; - Citizen Participation: Applicants must provide certification of compliance with citizen participation criteria; - Consistency with the ConPlan: Applicants must identify how the project is consistent with the goals and strategies of the ConPlan; - Fair Housing and Equal Opportunity Compliance: Applicants must submit a Fair Housing Action Plan which complies with DOH's guidelines/policies; - Statement of Compliance: Applicants must be in compliance with all existing department assistance agreements and cannot be in default under any CHFA or HUD administered program; and

-- Expenditure Rates: In order to be eligible, grantees must have met the following expenditure rates/conditions by February 29, 2018.
-Any applicant not meeting the applicable requirement will be rejected.

-- 2017 grants must be 10% expended
+- Eligible applicants: As defined by HUD program regulations; - Eligible activity: As defined by HUD program regulations; - National Objective: Each proposed activity must meet at least one national objective and must be fully supported within the application; - Citizen Participation: Applicants must provide certification of compliance with citizen participation criteria; - Consistency with the ConPlan: Applicants must identify how the project is consistent with the goals and strategies of the ConPlan; - Fair Housing and Equal Opportunity Compliance: Applicants must submit a Fair Housing Action Plan which complies with DOH's guidelines/policies; - Statement of Compliance: Applicants must be in compliance with all existing department assistance agreements and cannot be in default under any CHFA or HUD administered program; and - Expenditure Rates: In order to be eligible, grantees must have met the following expenditure rates/conditions by February 29, 2019.
+Any applicant not meeting the applicable requirement will be rejected. - 2018 grants Program Waiver - 2017 grants must be 50% expended by February 28, 2018 b.

-- 2016 grants must be 50% expended

-- 2015 grants must be 100% expended

-- Grants older than 2014 must be closed out with a certificate of completion or pre-closeout certification issued by DOH

-b.
 Application Evaluation Process: